HymanZHAN/xzhan.me/content/posts/clone-the-vue3-starter-project-to-angular/index.en.md

 ---
-title: "Clone the Vue 3 starter project to Angular"
+title: "Cloned the Vue 3 starter project in Angular"
 subtitle: "How do they compare?"
 date: 2023-02-25T21:13:18+08:00
 draft: false